 The Quadrantids (pronounced KWA-dran-tids) are a meteor shower that happens every January.
 It is an odd shower compared to others.
 It was discovered relatively recently, has a short peak period, and the constellation that gave them their name no longer exists.

-According to SPACE.com skywatching columnist Joe Rao, the first report of the Quadrantids came from Adolphe Quetelet, who observed the meteor shower in 1825 while working at the Brussels Observatory.
+According to (opens in new tab) Space.com skywatching columnist Joe Rao, the first report of the Quadrantids came from Adolphe Quetelet, who observed the meteor shower in 1825 while working at the Brussels Observatory.
 Other astronomers in the United States and Europe also noted the shower in the years following.

 In 1922, the International Astronomical Union formed a list of modern constellations and elected not to include Quadrans Muralis.
 Some astronomers suggest the meteor shower could now be called the Boötids, since the radiant falls in the constellation Boötes.
 However, there is already a meteor shower by that name, which occurs in late June in the Southern Hemisphere.

 The Quadrantids have a somewhat odd origin.
 While most meteor showers come to be from comet fragments, the body responsible for producing the Quadrantids is asteroid 2003 EH1, which astronomers sometimes call a "rock comet."

 As the name of the asteroid implies, it was found very recently — 2003 — by astronomer Peter Jenniskens, a meteor expert with the SETI Institute in California.
 He discovered that the orbit of this asteroid (the space rock is about 1.2 miles in diameter, or 2 kilometers) fit "snug in the shower," Rao wrote.

 Adding another layer of intrigue, some astronomers believe 2003 EH1 is the remainder of comet C/1490 Y1, which was lost to history after a prominent meteor shower was mentioned in Chinese records in 1490.
 It is possible the sky display came from a breakup of part of the comet.